 Join us for an in-depth look at the history of global labeling alignment over the past several years and the industry trends for the future.
 We’ll review the regulations and challenges related to maintaining identical safety content between generic and branded labels.
 Plus, assess the magnitude of inconsistencies of product labeling safety changes in leading products across major markets.

 Get a breakdown of the new European legislation for clinical trials with pharmaceuticals and find out how the various stakeholders are preparing for the new procedures.
 The status of implementation of the various requirements into national procedures will be presented.
-The impact of the upcoming legislative changes from the perspective of US-based organizations will be discussed.
+The impact of the upcoming legislative changes from the perspective of US-based organizations, and the potential implications of the Brexit on clinical trials in Europe will be discussed.
 Our panel will share their experiences to date and will make practical recommendations on how and when to implement the necessary changes within your organization.

 Over the past decade, regulatory legislations for drug development in pediatric patients were passed worldwide, dramatically increasing the number of drugs tested in and labeled for children.
 This session will speak to various initiatives and updates including the new guidance prepared by the Pediatric Study Plan Working Group.
 Our panelists will also highlight respective regulatory and development challenges of pediatric drugs and the new funding initiative for the EU Horizon 2020.